-Finance costs comprise interest payable on borrowings, direct issue costs, dividends on preference shares and foreign exchange losses, and are expensed in the period in which they are incurred.
+Finance costs comprise interest payable on borrowings, direct issue costs and dividends on preference shares, and are expensed in the period in which they are incurred.

 Finance income

 Finance income comprises interest receivable on funds invested, and foreign exchange gains.